-I heard the familiar chime of the school bell ring over the public announcement system, signaling that the first period of the night had begun.
-This meant that all students who were not in their scheduled classes without the permission of a member of faculty would be considered tardy.
+I heard the familiar chime of the school bell ring over the public announcement system, signaling that the first planning period of the night had ended.
+This meant that all students had to head to their next scheduled classes, and those who were not in their classes without the permission of a member of faculty would be considered tardy.
 An offense of that nature wouldn’t warrant more than a verbal reprimand, but to be late on the first night without permission for any reason other than guide duties would leave a bad impression.

 Lucky for them, Lalo and Max have already made their impressions on the professors, I reminded myself as my eyes darted between them.
 And everyone saw what happened to me tonight, so I basically have a pass until the last bell… But no matter how awkward this situation is, I can’t believe I never realized how much they look alike.

 Both were around the same height and sported similar wild curls, but the lighting brought out the reddish hue in Gerardo’s brown hair.
 Max’s hair was like soft obsidian, dark and inviting.
 The junior also had a more defined jawline compared to the senior, and I wondered how I ever even came close to thinking that they looked similar.
 But if Max pushes me away like that, then he’s no better than Lalo.

 The next few seconds felt like an eternity as they stared at one another; Max met Gerardo’s glare with an indifference that obviously irked him.
 When one of them finally spoke, I was surprised by who it was.

 “I doubt your homeroom professor gave you a pass for the rest of the day,” grumbled Gerardo.
 He then stepped aside, giving Max space.
 “Student council members can grant one tardy pass a day, though most use it on themselves.
 I can give you one for your next class.”